MilcahHalili/Simon/README.md

 ### *Bugs*

+On mobile devices,
-1. On mobile phones, the timing of sound and animation sequence is off.
+1. the timing of the sound and animation sequence is off.
-2. The game isn't centered vertically.
+2. the game isn't centered vertically.

 ### *Build On!*